tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/about_page.rst

 3. Build out About Page
 =======================

+In this step you'll build out the layout of the About page using the `Bootstrap Grid System <https://getbootstrap.com/docs/3.3/css/#grid>`_ as you did with the Home page.
+However, the about page will use the more rigid ``container`` element instead of a ``container-fluid`` element that was used on the Home page.
+The ``container`` element has a fixed width with wide margins that gives it a classic website look.
+The width of a ``container-fluid`` element, on the other hand, resizes dynamically or fluidly with the window.

 1. Create a ``<div>`` element with class ``container`` in the ``app_content`` block:

 .. code-block:: html+django